Fifth Avenue Presbyterian Church - New York City (photo: Steven E. Lawson)

 Electro-pneumatic action

-The present organ was built in 1961 by Austin Organs or Hartford, Conn., as their Opus 2347.
-In 1996, a new solid-state four-manual drawknob console was built by the Wicks Organ Company of Highland, Ill., retaining the ivory keyboards from the previous 1961 Austin console.
+The present organ was built in 1961 by Austin Organs of Hartford, Conn., as their Opus 2347.
+In 1996, a new solid-state four-manual drawknob console built by the Wicks Organ Company of Highland, Ill., was installed, retaining the ivory keyboards from the previous 1961 Austin console.
 In 1998, Austin Organs rebuilt and releathered the mechanisms of the instrument.
 Daniel L. Angerstein tonally revoiced the organ in 1999, replacing several pipe ranks and providing new digital ranks.
 Following is the specification as of 2003.

 Great Organ (Manual II) – 61 notes